 - Slurred speech

 - Muscles and joints becomes stiff and movements becomes difficult

 - The affected person becomes apathetic.
-He/she removes clothing in freezing temperatures which is a symptom of hypothermia.
+Generally, he/she removes clothing in freezing temperatures which is a symptom of hypothermia.

 - Tingling and numbness sensation in any areas of the body that is wet or exposed.

-- Development of frost nip which turns the skin reddened and eventually becomes blue and purple as frostbite sets in.
+- In addition, development of frost nip which turns the skin reddened and eventually becomes blue and purple as frostbite sets in.

-- A fast pulse rate while the temperature of the body is 30 degrees Celsius.
+- Lastly, a fast pulse rate while the temperature of the body is 30 degrees Celsius.

 - Start removing wet clothing and replace with dry ones and cover the person with a blanket.